DATA PRIVACY NOTICE

 5. What is the lawful basis for processing your personal data?

 The lawful basis for processing personal data for the Bridge Church is Consent.
-Consent is defined as, “Any freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.”
+Consent is defined as, “any freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by clear affirmative action, signifies agreement to the processing of personal data relating to him or her.”

 To gain consent, the Bridge has produced a Data Consent Form for all adults to complete and sign.
 In the case of children under the age of 18, provision is made for a parent to include children’s data on their form.